adarshvn85/5-Stage-CMOS-Ring-Oscillator-Cadence/README.md

 - **Number of stages:** 5 (odd number of inversions ⇒ ensures sustained oscillation, as required for a ring oscillator).
 - **Output node:** `out`, taken at the output of the fifth inverter stage.

-An odd number of inverting stages in a closed loop provides a net phase shift of 180°, plus loop gain greater than unity at DC, satisfying the Barkhausen criterion and producing self-sustained oscillation without any external clock or excitation.

 ## Simulation Setup

 - **Analysis type:** Transient (`tran`)